Waagepetersen House: Later history

 The company De Forende Papirfabrikker A/S (The United Paper Mills) were based in the building from its foundation in 1889.

 The Danish state acquired the building in the early 1980s.
-In 1984-1986, it was adapted for use as a new home for Nordic Council by the architects Ib and Jørgen Rasmussen.
+In 1984–1986, it was adapted for use as a new home for Nordic Council by the architects Ib and Jørgen Rasmussen.
 Nordic Council moved out in 2010 after taking over Hotel Royal's former building at Ved Stranden.

 Architecture

 The building consists of three storeys and a cellar and is built to a somewhat unorthodox design.
-The three-bay median risilit is decorated with four Ionic order pilasters on the two lower floors Above the pilasters, between the second and third floor, runs a Greek key frieze.
-The median risilit is not tipped by the usual triangular pediment but instead by a three bay wall dormer with a hip roof.
+The three-bay median risalit is decorated with four Ionic order pilasters on the two lower floors.
+Above the pilasters, between the second and third floor, runs a Greek key frieze.
+The median risalit is not topped by the usual triangular pediment but instead by a three bay wall dormer with a hip roof.

 Today

 The building was converted into 32 apartments in 2012, varying in size from 74 to 287 square metres.
-The two largest apartments has later been merged into one 474 square metre apartment by Joe & the Juice-founder Kasper Basse with the assistance of the architects Tom Lundberg og Stig Marvits.
+The two largest apartments were later merged into one 474 square metre apartment by Joe & the Juice-founder Kasper Basse with the assistance of the architects Tom Lundberg og Stig Marvits.
 It was put on the market at a price of DKK 50 million in 2016.

 The building also contains three commercial tenancies.
 The wine bar Nabiolo has been located in the basement since May 2015.

+Christian Lorentz Waagepetersen had a grandson who was also known as Christian Waagepetersen, born in 1850.
+He migrated to Australia in 1877, landing in Townsville.
+He was an architect.
+In partnership with Edward Bevan, he designed an built 'Kardinia'.